jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 # Dosage Regimens, Subjects, and Populations

-The data is passed to a PuMaS model via the `Population` type.
+The data is passed to a Pumas model via the `Population` type.
 A `Population` is a collection of `Subject`s.
 In this section we will specify the methods used for defining `Subject`s and `Population`s.
-These types can either be defined programmatically using the `Subject` and `Population` constructors on Julia types or by using the PuMaS NLME Data format (named PuMaSNDF).
+These types can either be defined programmatically using the `Subject` and `Population` constructors on Julia types or by using the Pumas NLME Data format (named PumasNDF).

 ## Dosage Regimen Terminology

-Both the `DosageRegimen` and the `PuMaSNDF` utilize the same terminology for describing a dose.
+Both the `DosageRegimen` and the `PumasNDF` utilize the same terminology for describing a dose.
 The definition of the values are as follows:

 - `amt`: the amount of the dose.
 This is the only required value.